GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 ---
 layout: post
-title: How to Design Software Systems?
+title: How to Design Software?
 categories: [Software, Systems, Design]
 ---

-The notion of software design may imply a multitude of various aspects.
-For example, it may be concerned with the quality of user experience or subtle intricacies of project management.
-If you are asking yourself more mundane questions, such as: "How should I assign responsibilities to these classes?" or "How to implement API of the service layer?" this post is for you.
-We begin with well-known basic concepts that you may have encountered elsewhere, but not suspected that they are all parts of a larger picture, and finish with rarely-read graduate-level literature.
-Maybe in the end, you will find your own answer to the question - how to design software systems?
+"Software design" can mean a lot of different things.
+It might be about the quality of the user experience, or the finer points of managing a project.
+But if you are facing more concrete questions, for example, "How should I divide responsibilities among these classes?" or "How do I design the API for my service layer?" - this post is for you.

-In its essence, software engineering is the art of creating abstractions.
-Quality and elaboration of the used abstractions separate failed and successfully designed software.
-The code of a well-designed system is easily comprehensible, such systems are easy to extend and maintain, and have a minimum amount of defects.
-So, how should we design quality systems?
+We'll start with basic ideas you've probably encountered before, without realizing they're all pieces of one larger picture, and work our way up to material that's usually reserved for graduate-level reading.
+By the end, you may have found your own answer to the question: how do you design good software?

+At its core, software engineering is the art of building abstractions.
+What separates a successful design from a failed one is the quality of those abstractions.
+A well-designed system is easy to understand, easy to extend, and easy to maintain - and it tends to have far fewer defects.
+So how do we get there?

-As in other engineering disciplines, modeling, prototyping, measurement and iteration are important elements of the development cycle.
-We can approach the question of design from the several following perspectives:
+As in any engineering discipline, the answer involves modeling, prototyping, measuring, and iterating.
+We can look at software design from several angles:

 * Software modeling
 * Software design in General